SingleDigitIQ/cozylights/README.md

 - with new accurate algo brush in any mode other than default probably functions incorrectly

+- Needs to utilize mod storage to save light_source info like radius, so that it will be easier to destroy and rebuild lights, and also search for them, and also, will give us an option not to generate all cozylights, for example only generate lights within 100 blocks distance and ignore the rest, which is super important since the engine generation does too much all the time.
+This is also the fix to the problem when in case you have adjusted global_radius in /cozysettings or /zs and its now lower than the previous, light clearance for older lights wont work correctly, you will have to /clearlights manually

+- Amanatides and Woo is too much for voxel reality.
+There needs to be something else entirely to eliminate redundant iterations over same voxels.

+- Still need to have /disableongen for multiplayer servers and potatoes.
+Also put all commands behind a permission gate

+- Still need to investigate chess order and every other one order for cozylights generation for potatoes

+- Needs an option that always generates only optimized for mobile versions of everything if that helps at all

 - add undo

 - add shadow_brush